ruchanimbalkar/countries-app-fall-2025/version-5/render-and-neon-deployment-guide.md

 - Go to [https://dashboard.render.com/billing#plan](https://dashboard.render.com/billing#plan) to sign up using your Github credentials.
 - Enter information about your profile, and then select Hobbyist as the plan.

-> 🎯
-> Step 1 complete: Now you should have a Render account!

 ---

 ## Step 2: Create a Web Server on Render